brettwooldridge/HikariCP/README.md

 HikariCP is focused (primarily) on reliability and performance in a Production environment, so it is doubtful that we will ever implement this kind of feature given inherent driver support and alternative solutions.
-Trust us, you don't want this feature -- even disabled -- in a production connection pool.  *We consider even checking a boolean too induce too much overhead into your queries and results.*
+Trust us, you don't want this feature -- even disabled -- in a production connection pool.  *We consider even checking a boolean as inducing too much overhead into your queries and results.*  HikariCP is *fast*, given the time we have spent shaving off byte-codes off the the execution path, it is hard to imagine that there will ever be a something faster.

 ----------------------------------------------------